LingHsuan/IoT/README.md

 # Plant Itself

 ## Overview
-許多人會在辦公桌上放個小盆栽，或在家中窗戶和陽台種各式的植物。<br>看著盆栽長大十分療癒，替它澆水更是其中一種樂趣！<br>還想要多些互動嗎？<br>現在只要準備一些設備，結合已完成的Library使用，<br>自己DIY做出的 Plant Itself 幫您掌握植物的狀態，得到多一份呵護！
+Plant is an Arduino Library for getting datas from each sensors that you may want to know while planting flowers or plants.

 ## Motivation
-Most of us have plants in our house and place them by the window sill or on the balcony.
+Most of us have plants in our house and place them by the window sill or on the balcony.<br>
-Potted plants and flowers can improve your idea generation, mood, which make your brain work better.
+Potted plants and flowers can improve your idea generation, mood, which make your brain work better.<br>
-You may also feel joy while watering the plants!
+You may also feel joy while watering the plants!<br>
-Want to get more interactive with those lovely flowers and plants?
+Want to get more interactive with those lovely flowers and plants?<br>
-All you need to do is to prepare some materials, combine with the sample code.
+All you need to do is to prepare some materials, combine with the sample code.<br>
-Then you'll get a "Plant Itself" to understand the plant's status, take a good care of it!
+Then you'll get a "Plant Itself" to understand the plant's status, take a good care of it!<br>

 ## Preparation
 - Plant